GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/environment-fields/en.md

 This module adds global field `_env` to the GraphQL schema, which allows to obtain a value from an environment variable, or from a PHP constant (most commonly defined in `wp-config.php`, but can also be defined elsewhere).

-Due to security reasons, the name of the environment variable and constants that can be accessed must be explicitly configured (explained in the section below).
+Due to security reasons, the name of the environment variable and constants that can be accessed must be explicitly configured (explained in the next section).

 Field `_env` receives the name of the environment variable or constant under parameter `"name"`, and is resolved like this: